City of Dunwoody

 Project Overview

-• An eight-foot-wide sidewalk on each side of the roadway, and
+- A six-foot-wide to eight-foot-wide sidewalk on each side of the roadway.

 Click here or on the drawing below for an enlarged plan view of the improvements proposed along the entire corridor from Womack Road to Roberts Drive.